InternLM/lmdeploy/docs/en/quantization.md

 We take the [Chinese-LLaMa-Alpaca 7B](https://github.com/ymcui/Chinese-LLaMA-Alpaca) instruction model as the benchmark target.
 The benchmark process is as follows:

-1. Use the `deploy.py` to convert the model, modify the maximum concurrent amount in `workspace`, and adjust the request amount in `llama_config.ini`;
+1. Use the `deploy.py` to convert the model, modify the maximum concurrent amount in `workspace`, and adjust the request amount in `llama_config.ini`
-2. Compile the `bin/llama_triton_example` and get the graphics usage status of the fp16 version model under different batch_size settings;
+2. Compile the `bin/llama_triton_example` and get the graphics usage status of the fp16 version model under different batch_size settings
 3. Execute the quantization script and get the quantization parameters.
-Then modify the config file to make [kCacheKVInt8](../../src/turbomind/models/llama/llama_utils.h) be effective;
+Then modify the config file to make [kCacheKVInt8](../../src/turbomind/models/llama/llama_utils.h) be effective
-4. Re-execute the `bin/llama_triton_example` and get the graphics usage status of the int8 version model under different batch_size settings.
+4. Re-execute the `bin/llama_triton_example` and get the graphics usage status of the int8 version model under different batch_size settings

 Here is the benchmark result between the two versions of the model: